RedExpertAlliance/katacoda-scenarios/oci-course/oci-terraform-provider/step6.md

 `terraform destroy -var lab_id=$LAB_ID  -var application_name=lab$LAB_ID  -var function_name=hello$LAB_ID`{{execute}}

 Again, enter *yes* when prompted.
 Note: the OCI Terraform provider struggles a bit with deleting functions.
 The *destroy* command can take quite a long time to complete.
-You do not need to wait for completion of the command in order to finish this scenario.
+You do not need to wait for completion of the command before moving to the next step in the scenario.